Account Security

 The Service and Operation names are defined according to the Soracom API.
 You can find all available service and operation names using the API Reference.

-To specify a single operation, simply use the full service and operation name in the API path parameter.
+To specify a single API in a permission statement, simply use the full service and operation name in the API path parameter.
 For example:

 You can use the *

-wildcard in order to match multiple paths.
+wildcard in order to match multiple APIs.
 For example,

 APIs.